Fatima al-Fudayliya: Early life

 Fatima bint Hamad al-Fudayliyya was born before the end of the twelfth Islamic century, and soon excelled in the art of calligraphy and the various Islamic sciences.
 She had a special interest in hadith, read a good deal on the subject, received the diplomas of a good many scholars, and acquired a reputation as an important muhaddith in her own right.

 Scholarship

+She studied under many scholars in the Emirate of Zubair such as Sheikh Ibrahim ibn Jadid.
 She was also an expert on usul, fiqh and tafsir.
 In Mecca her lectures were attended by many eminent muhaddith, who received certificates from her.
-Among them, of mention in particular are Umar al-Hanafi and Muhammad Salih.
+Among them, of particular mention were Umar al-Hanafi and Muhammad Salih.
 The scholars who studied with her praised her for her piety, righteousness and practice of zuhd.
 She was also highly regarded for writing books in beautiful calligraphy.
+Collecting books was a passion of hers and she amassed written works in all Islamic disciplines.
+She also had a well-established tradition in Sufism and guided many people, especially women, who would become her companions and through her guidance and instruction these women became known for their piety, adherence to religious duties, patience, and overall good conduct.